Vismajor/cisco_python_taster/README.md

 Goodbye!
 ```

-This is not correct, discuss briefly with students if they understand what is going on.
-You can use the metaphor of the little child going through a list of cards, in search of an Ace of Spades, and shouts "Ace of Spades is not in a deck!" every time she sees a cards that's not an Ace of Spades.
-Amongst all that oversharing and shouting child might eventually shout "Ace of Spades is in a deck!" if it's in the deck.

-What the child should rather do is: go through all the cards and keep in their mind if the card was already found or not.
-And then at the very end, after seeing all the cards, they can say "Ace of Spades IS / ISN'T  in a deck!"

 Fun fact: Unexpected behaviour in a computer program is called a computer Bug, notably because Grace Hopper described a month that got stuck in the insides of their computer and caused it to malfunction. (for interested: It was in the relay, which is sort of like a light switch or a piano key).

 ## Final part: Full Stack and architecture